src-d/guide/engineering/conventions.md

 ## TODO comments

-The TODO comments should metch the following format:
+The TODO comments should match the following format:

 ```
 // KEYWORD(reference): comment text